xkcd78/recipes/README.md

 # recipes
-Building a basic website for recipes
+Building a basic website for recipes for the Odin project